-It also lets you easily search through images that you might want to consider re-posting on your own page.
+It also lets you easily search through images you might want to consider reposting on your page.

-Creating a hashtag that your company (and other users) can search for is essentially free advertising.
+Creating a hashtag your company (and other users) can search for is essentially free advertising.

-Every time someone posts a photo using the tag, they’re exposing your company to their followers.
+Whenever someone posts a photo using the tag, they expose your company to their followers.

 If you already have a popular brand slogan or phrase, consider making that your branded hashtag.
-Coca-Cola successfully accomplished this with their hashtag, #ShareACoke.
+For example, Coca-Cola successfully accomplished this with its hashtag, #ShareACoke.

-But no matter what you’re posting, you need to post at the right times and refrain from over-posting.
+However, no matter what you’re posting, you must post at the right times and refrain from over-posting.

 Over-posting on Instagram is a surefire way to turn off your existing followers.

-If all they see is your brand on their news feed, they’re probably going to unfollow you as fast as possible.
+If all they see is your brand on their news feed, they will probably unfollow you as fast as possible.

-But you want to post on a consistent basis so that you stay in their news feed regularly.
+However, you want to post consistently to stay in their news feed regularly.

 One of the best ways to do this is to only post during peak days and hours when your followers are online.

-According to SimplyMeasured, the worst days to post on Instagram are Wednesdays and Sundays, while Mondays and Thursdays are the best days to post.
+According to Later, the worst days to post on Instagram are Saturday mornings, while every day between 12.01 AM and 9 AM is the best day to post.

-The hour between of 8:00 and 9:00 AM correlates with the time of day when people are getting ready for work or commuting to their jobs (and checking social media for the day).
+These hours correlate with when people are getting ready for work or commuting to their jobs (and checking social media for the day).

-And 2:00 AM is the time of day when most folks are up scrolling through Instagram when they should be sleeping, so this makes sense as a second most popular time to post.
+Finally, midnight or a little after is when most folks are scrolling through Instagram when they should be sleeping, so this makes sense as the second most popular time to post.

-You can find when your followers are most active in Instagram Insights, so your best days and times to post might be a bit different depending on your specific audience.
+You can find when your followers are most active in Instagram Insights, so your best days and times to post may differ depending on your specific audience.

 The research also shows that you should post between one and two times per day, but no more or less.

-If you’re tempted to post more, then use Instagram’s carousel album feature to post multiple images in a slideshow format.
+If you’re tempted to post more, use Instagram’s carousel album feature to post multiple images or ads in a slideshow format.